ASC 2022 Logo no tagline 300

 Leverage remote raters; interactively discuss Angoff results; improve reliability

-The Angoff Analysis Tool supports best practices in implementing the modified-Angoff approach:
+The Angoff Analysis Tool supports best practices and provides a calculator in implementing the modified-Angoff approach

 1. Utilize two rounds of ratings (Delphi method) to improve inter-rater reliability and validity